 At the Mass for the Day, the faithful are given chalk that has been blessed by the priest, as well as special holy water known as "Epiphany water."
-The blessing for it, which takes place only for this occasion, includes a prayer of exorcism.
+The blessing for it, which takes place only for this occasion, is to be found in the traditional Rituale Romanum, and includes a prayer of exorcism.
 The blessed chalk and the holy water are then taken home, to be used that evening.

 + + +